2key/contracts/contracts.md

 ### Referrals

-To manage the referral process, a camapign is a StandardToken that has a supply of ARCs that are used to implement the incentive model.
+To manage the referral process, a camapign is a TwoKeyARC.
+A TwoKeyARC is a StandardToken that has a supply of tokens, called ARCs, that are used to implement the incentive model.

 This is implemented by the functions: